 Please note: All applications must be submitted via the online application form https://bham.onlinesurveys.ac.uk/uob-wellcome-trust-career-development-hub-application

-Applications are welcomed at any time, with four annual UoB ISSF Panel meetings deciding the majority of awards, with the next meeting taking place in September.
+Applications are welcomed at any time, with two annual UoB ISSF Panel meetings deciding the majority of awards.

-Applications must be submitted by Friday 25th August 2017 for consideration at the September 2017 panel meeting.
+Applications must be submitted by 9am Tuesday 8 May 2018 for consideration at the next panel meeting.